RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 ## Conclusion
-#### WRAP UP, MIND BUMP, OPINIONS FUTURE PLANS, WHAT WOULD WE DO DIFFERENT.
+#### WRAP UP, MIND DUMP, OPINIONS FUTURE PLANS, WHAT WOULD WE DO DIFFERENT.

 ## Collaboration
 #### EVERYONE WILL BE FILL THIS PART OUT FOLLOW EXAMPLE...